Cass Gilbert on the Baja Divide Missions section

 Of course, you’ll probably be filling your belly with shrimp or fish tacos when you get the chance, at less than two USD each, they’re a great fast food and you won’t get anything fresher.
 Resourceful bikepackers can even buy fish from fishermen and make their own al fresco dinners.
 Many get by without cooking, but I like to have my minimal denatured alcohol pot set.
 Ask for Alcohol Denaturalizado in hardware stores.

-I’d note that there’s been some narco activity in Baja California recently, so don’t be surprised to see heavily armed Federales and the odd army Humvee prowling through town.
+I’d note that at the time of writing, there had been some narco activity in Baja California, so don’t be surprised to see heavily armed Federales and the odd army Humvee prowling through town.
 This said, I’d stress that I never felt in danger at any time at all.
 In fact, people were incredibly warm and inviting, safe camp spots are abundant, and even drivers are courteous for the most part.

-If time is tight, you can drop down to Loreto from the turnoff before San Javier.
+If time is tight, you can drop down to Loreto from the turnoff before San Javier and take a bus to La Paz from there.
 Loreto also has a great bike-friendly spot to camp in the form of Palmas Atlas.
 Otherwise, you can push on to Ciudad Constitución and then La Paz, the peninsula’s most bustling city and the gateway to the more developed cape.
 If you’re flying home out of Loreto, there are regular buses back with the Aguila line, taking around 4 hours.

 And lastly, I’d urge anyone riding this route to minimise their dependency on buying plastic bottles of water, which are available in many stores.
 If you don’t want to drink well water, bring a filter or refill from the water purification centres in every large town, for just a few Mexican pesos.
 Additionally, several sections of the route promise reliable groundwater, which I drank from using a lightweight Lifestraw.
 There’s so much plastic trash along Mexico’s roads, that it seems especially tragic to add to it in the otherwise pristine Baja environment.